 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are using this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Each mL of sterile, clear, pale yellow colored, isotonic, unbuffered ophthalmic solution contains gatifloxacin 3 mg/mL (0.3%).
+Each mL of sterile, clear, pale yellow, isotonic, unbuffered ophthalmic solution contains gatifloxacin 3 mg/mL (0.3%).
 Nonmedicinal ingredients: benzalkonium chloride 0.005% (as preservative), edetate disodium, purified water, and sodium chloride.
 May contain hydrochloric acid and/or sodium hydroxide to adjust pH (target pH of 6).

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.